Bobblen147/avp-forever/Readme.txt

 * means I've applied a fix or workaround in avpx enhanced

 avpx only
--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Can't see starry sky through a window (eg tyrargo, orbital), also can't see coronas through windows but this is much rarer -Animated lava texture in Fury 161 (& Earthbound animated tunnel lights / Vaults predalien sphere) are broken -Vertical movement for tracking weapons is very slow (eg waterfall pred, use shoulder cannon on marine below at the start) -Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded)* -Can't see starry sky through a window (eg tyrargo, orbital)* -Can't see particles/coronas/auras through windows (eg temple, in the labs) -Animated lava texture in Fury 161 (& Earthbound animated tunnel lights / Vaults predalien sphere) are broken -Vertical movement for tracking weapons is very slow (eg waterfall pred, use shoulder cannon on marine below at the start) -Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)